Charles B. DeBellevue: Post-Vietnam War

 The night of his fifth and sixth victories, DeBellevue was given transfer papers while being toasted at the military officers' club, as the Air Force removed aces from combat.
 He was ordered by the Air Force to enter pilot training at Williams AFB, Arizona, in November 1972, or accept his Discharge.
-His stated desire to train Weapons System Officers fell second to the Air Force determination that the highest ranking ace of the Vietnam War would not be a non-pilot.
+His stated desire to train WSOs fell second to the Air Force determination that the highest ranking ace of the Vietnam War would not be a non-pilot.

 After pinning on his new pilot wings, he returned to the F-4 as a pilot assigned to the 49th Tactical Fighter Wing at Holloman AFB, New Mexico.
 In 1975, he moved to Elmendorf AFB, Alaska, where he served as the assistant operations officer in the 43d Tactical Fighter Squadron.
 He went on to serve as the 5th Air Force deputy chief of staff at Yokota AB, Japan and the Commander of the 432d Combat Support Group at Misawa AB, Japan.
 He was then assigned as the commander of the 95th Air Base Wing at Edwards AFB, California, until 1995.
-The 95 ABW is the host wing at Edwards AFB, which is the second largest base, area-wise, in the U.S. Air Force.

-DeBellevue was the last American ace on active duty when he retired from active duty as a full colonel, while serving as commander of Air Force ROTC Detachment 440 at the University of Missouri in January 1998 after 30 years of military service.
+DeBellevue was the last American Ace on active duty when he retired from active duty as a full Colonel, while serving as Commander of Air Force ROTC Detachment 440 at the University of Missouri on February 1, 1998 after 30 years of military service.

-On May 20, 2015, DeBellevue was one of 77 American flying Aces to receive the Congressional Gold Medal in a ceremony in Washington D.C.
+On May 20, 2015, DeBellevue was one of 77 American Aces to receive the Congressional Gold Medal in a ceremony in Washington D.C.
 The Congressional Gold Medal is the highest honor Congress can bestow on behalf of the American people.

+On March 6, 2023, DeBellevue, was presented with AFA’s Citation Award at the AFA Warfare Symposium.